luraess/julia-parallel-course-EGU21/README.md

 #### Iterative solvers

-The [`diffusion_1D_impl.jl`](script/diffusion_1D_impl.jl) code implements an iterative implicit solution to eq.
+The [`diffusion_1D_impl.jl`](scripts/diffusion_1D_impl.jl) code implements an iterative implicit solution to eq.
 (1).
 How ?
-We add the physical time derivative to the rate of change `dHdt` and iterate until the values of `dHdt` drop below a defined tolerance level.
+We add the physical time derivative to the rate of change `dHdt` and iterate until the values of `dHdt` drop below a defined tolerance level `epsi`.

 It seems to work, but the iteration count seems to be pretty high (`niter>1000`).
 There is a simple way to circumvent this by adding "damping" to the rate-of-change, analogous to adding friction to the rate of change to enable faster convergence.
-The [`diffusion_1D_damp.jl`](script/diffusion_1D_damp.jl) code implements a damped iterative implicit solution to eq.
+The [`diffusion_1D_damp.jl`](scripts/diffusion_1D_damp.jl) code implements a damped iterative implicit solution to eq.
 (1).
 The iteration count dropped to `niter<100`.

 #### Parallel GPU computing